hicsail/fhs-online-inquiry-system-frontend/README.md

 _Note: Node version 14 is the least requirement.
 Version 16 or above is recommended._

+You will also need a running backend ([link](https://github.com/hicsail/fhs-online-inquiry-system-backend) to repo).

 ## Installation

 1. Clone the repository to your local machine: